 Online-based course delivery has become an attractive option for expanding its reach to new students and to facilitate the scheduling of existing students.
-During a recent academic semester (spring' 03), the students at the University of New Haven (UNH) had the opportunity to enroll in such a course.
+During the last three years, the students at the University of New Haven (UNH) had the opportunity to enroll in such a course.
 The initial preparation for the online class was time consuming because of the amount of materials made available to the students.
-It has also been found from experience that it takes much more time to teach and administer Online courses.
-Other Online course developers agree that teaching and maintaining a Online course takes a considerable amount of time [4].
-However, the time is well spent since the material developed in the Online courses can also be used in the regular classroom.
+It has also been found from experience that it takes much more time to teach and administer online courses.
+Other online course developers agree that teaching and maintaining an online course takes a considerable amount of time [4].
+However, the time is well spent since the material developed in the online courses can also be used in the regular classroom.
 Student satisfaction is about the same in the traditional course and the online courses.

-Furthermore, the composition of the student population at UNH is more representative of those who might be interested in enrolling in Online-based classes.
+Furthermore, the composition of the student population at UNH is more representative of those who might be interested in enrolling in online-based classes.
 Many of the students in UNH work full or part-time and attend classes at night.
-Intuitively, it would seem that Online delivered classes would be very attractive to this demographic group.
+Intuitively, it would seem that online delivered classes would be very attractive to this demographic group.
 Thus, this study may be particularly useful for other institutions in similar situations.

-ES 107, Introduction to Engineering, is a three semester-hour course.
+EAS 107, Introduction to Engineering for non-engineers, is a three semester-hour course.
 It provides an introduction to the engineering profession, to engineering problem solving, to design and to various software applications that are used throughout the engineering curriculum, including Excel and PowerPoint.
-The course is required for all freshman-engineering students and a large number of non-engineering majors at the University of New Haven take it as a scientific methodology elective.
-Consequently, approximately 200 undergraduate students annually take the course in sections containing approximately 25 students.
+Approximately 100 undergraduate students annually take the course in sections containing approximately 25 students.
 There is a relatively even mixture of sophomore, junior and senior students that enroll in the class.
 The pre-requisite is college algebra.